Hearing test - ABR latencies

 Referral: Not required

-Age range: No age restrictions.
+Age range: No age restrictions

 Preparation

-Take care that the child does not fall asleep during the journey!
+Care should be taken to ensure that the child does not fall asleep during the journey!

 Description of the study